In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Methodology

 For instance, \emph{spectral\_energy\_diagram} refers to an array containing the actual values of the 20 bins from the energy-spectrum diagram histogram, with each value rounded to six decimal places.
 The \emph{power-law index} denotes the power-law index of the corresponding object in the training set, which is set to 0 for background objects, as they do not exhibit significant spectral features.

-{\textbf{The query-response is the standard format to train a MLLM.
-The spectral\_energy\_diagram is the bin value of the spectral energy diagram.
-All numerical data in the prompt is separated with a space in each decimal.}} In our dataset, all numerical values are formatted with spaces separating each digit and decimal point.
+In our dataset, all numerical values are formatted with spaces separating each digit and decimal point.
 For example, the number 9.11 becomes "9\quad.\quad1\quad1".
 This formatting strategy enhances the model’s ability to distinguish individual numerical components, ensuring that numbers are interpreted as such rather than being misclassified as dates, labels, or other symbolic representations during tokenization.

 This issue has been observed in prior studies involving LLMs, where models such as Llama 3.1 8B have incorrectly interpreted numerical comparisons—such as determining whether 9.11 is greater than 9.8—due to contextual associations (e.g., linking "9.11" to terrorist attacks or biblical chapters, \citealt{choi2024automatic}\footnote{\url{https://transluce.org/observability-interface}}).
 Research by \citet{ghandeharioun2024911} demonstrates that spacing the digits significantly improves the model's numerical reasoning capabilities by reducing ambiguity and allowing clearer separation of components.